TexasRed119/MyMaps/README.md

 * [x] The list of map titles is displayed.
 * [x] After tapping on a map title, the associated markers in the map are shown.
-* [ ] The user is able to create a new map.
+* [x] The user is able to create a new map.

 The following **extensions** are implemented:

-* [ ] When a map marker is created, the pin is animated.
+* [x] When a map marker is created, the pin is animated.
-* [ ] List anything else that you did to improve the app functionality or design!

 ## Video Walkthrough